jacobduijzer/RefitPollyWorkshop/README.md

 Install JSON Server

-* npm install json-server --save-dev
-* npm install jsonwebtoken --save (for authentication)
+* in folder src/api: npm install
-* start_api.bat
+* in the root: start_api.bat

 ---